replicatedhq/chartsmith/chartsmith-app/knowledge.md

     - Maintain collapsed state until user explicitly expands

   - Plan workflow states:
-    - planning: Initial state, no actions shown
+    - planning: Initial state for new plans, no actions shown
-    - pending: Intermediate state, no actions shown
+    - pending: Intermediate state, no actions shown, marks previous plans as ignored
     - review: Show approve/reject actions and chat input
     - ignored: Collapsed view, no actions shown
+    - Only pending state should mark other plans as ignored
   - For file explorer panels:
     - Use fixed width w-[280px] consistently across nested containers
     - Use flex-shrink-0 to prevent resizing